jinxmcg/counter/README.md

 - `/ready`: Returns a 200 OK response.
 Used for readiness probes in a Kubernetes environment.

+In case of errors the application returns a 500 Internal Server Error response or 404 Not Found response depending on the case.

 ## Running the Application Locally and developing

 1. Install Go: Follow the instructions at https://golang.org/doc/install to download and install Go.